Ishvah101/hello-world/README.md

-# hello-world
+# alx-pre_course
-My first repository on GitHub
+I'm now a ALX Student, this is nmy first repository as a full-stack engineer